KyoriPowered/adventure-docs/source/serializer/plain.rst

 Usage
 -----

-The plain serializer is accessed using the ``PlainComponentSerializer`` class.
+The plain serializer is accessed using the ``PlainComponentSerializer``.
 You can use ``PlainComponentSerializer.plain()`` for a default instance that silently ignores keybind and translatable components, or construct your own ``PlainComponentSerializer`` that maps the components to some plain-text representation.